-- 1. Empty gray tank and cassette toilet pod into an appropriate disposal.
+- 1. Empty the gray tank and cassette toilet pod into an appropriate disposal.
 They must be as completely empty as possible. - 2.
-Level your camper or tilt it in such a way that the water in the tanks flows toward the low point and tank drain openings. - 3.
+Level your camper or tilt it in such a way that the water in the tanks flow toward the low point and tank drain openings. - 3.
 Turn the handles on the Nautilus Panel to Power Fill Mode. - 4.
 Open all drains in the unit: - a.
-Fresh water tank drain - b.
-Low point drains (Red and blue Alde drain valves) - c.
+Freshwater tank drain - b.
+Low point drains - c.
 Hot water tank drain (Yellow Alde drain valve below bed on DVS.
 Vertical position is open, horizontal is closed) - d.
 Gray tank knife drain - 5.
 Open all water fixtures. - a.
 Sinks - b.
 Toilet (Flush) - c.
-Shower - d.
-Exterior shower - 6.
+Shower - 6.
 When water has stopped flowing from all openings, close the drains and water fixtures. - 7.
-Turn the handles to a 45 degree angle as shown in the Nautilus Panel Winterizing Instructions. - 8.
+Turn the handles to a 45-degree angle, as shown in the Nautilus Panel Winterizing Instructions. - 8.
 Connect an air hose to the Sanitize/Winterize port.
 You will need an adaptor with a pressure gauge. - 9.
-When blowing out the system with air, DO NOT exceed 40 PSI pressure in the plumbing lines.
-Damage may occur to the inline water regulator and other plumbing components.
+When blowing out the system with air, DO NOT exceed 40 PSI pressure in the plumbing lines since damage may occur to the inline water regulator and other plumbing components.
 The freshwater tank overflow drain is always open, so the tank does not become pressurized with either air or water.
-The fresh water tank should never have more than 2 PSI pressure in it.

-- 10. Blow air into the system and, always keeping one drain open, open each fresh water drain one by one until no more water is released. - a.
-Fresh water tank drain - b.
-Low point drains (Red and blue Alde drain valves) - c.
+The fresh water tank should never have more than 2 PSI pressure in it. - 10.
+Blow air into the system and, always keeping one drain open, open each freshwater drain one by one until no more water is released. - a.
+Freshwater tank drain - b.
+Low point drains - c.
 Hot water tank drain (Yellow Alde drain valve.
-Vertical open, horizontal closed) - 11.
-When the water is all drained out of the lines and all openings are closed, turn off and disconnect the air hose. - 12.
-Turn the handles to Winterize mode as shown in the on the Nautilus Panel Instructions. - 13.
-Turn the Alde Bypass valve in the Nautilus compartment to the "Bypass" setting.
-This will keep antifreeze from getting into the Alde boiler and Flow unit (if equipped).
-This is very important!
-The Bypass valve must stay in bypass setting until the camper is ready to de-winterize/sanitize/flush the system.
-This is typically in the spring after there is no more risk of freezing. - 14.
-Connect a short piece of garden hose to the Winterize inlet of the Nautilus Panel and place the other end into a nonethanol based approved RV antifreeze.
-A short hose (cut off) will help the pump prime easier and sooner. - 15.
+Vertical = open; horizontal = closed) - 11.
+When the water is all drained out of the lines, and all openings are closed, turn off and disconnect the air hose. - 12.
+Turn the handles to Winterize mode, as shown in on the Nautilus Panel Instructions. - 13.
+Connect a short piece of garden hose to the Winterize inlet of the Nautilus Panel and place the other end into a non-alcohol based approved RV antifreeze.
+A short hose (cut off) will help the pump prime easier and sooner. - 14.
 Press the pump switch to activate the water pump.
-The pump will run till the system is pressurized and will kick on when fixtures are opened.
-Note that the LED indicator light on the panel will be lit if pump is powered.
+The pump will run until the system is pressurized and will kick on when fixtures are opened.
+Note that the LED indicator light on the panel will be lit if the pump is powered.

-16. With the system pressurized and one at a time, open each water fixture until antifreeze appears, then close.
-Remember to turn to both cold and hot so both lines are protected:

-- a.
-Sinks

-- b.
-Toilet (Flush)

-- c.
-Shower
+- 15. With the system pressurized and one at a time, open each water fixture until antifreeze appears, then close.
+Remember to turn to both cold and hot, so both lines are protected: - a.
+Sinks - b.
+Toilet (Flush) - c.
+Shower - 16.
+When all fixtures are protected, turn the water pump off and disconnect the hose. - 17.
+Pour one cup of the RV antifreeze into each sink and shower drain to protect the traps. - 18.
+Follow manufacturer instructions for winterizing the toilet.

-- d.
-Exterior shower

-- 17. When all fixtures are protected, turn the water pump off and disconnect the hose.

-- 18. Pour one cup of the RV antifreeze into each sink and shower drain to protect the traps.

-- 19. Follow manufacturer instructions for winterizing the toilet.